 Imagine a child sharing his or her school day.
 Passive listening might look like a simple nod or a "Hmm" without further interaction.
-But active listening takes it up a notch.
+But Active Listening takes it up a notch.
 It's when the adult says things like, "Wow, it sounds like you had a fun day exploring new things!".
 This lets the child know that the adult is not just hearing words, but he/she is getting a glimpse into the child's experiences.
-So, why does active listening matter?
+So, why does Active Listening matter?
 It nurtures a deeper child-adult connection.
 It tells the child that his or her thoughts and feelings are valued and understood.

-Within this framework, it comes as no surprise that empathy is a vital element of this process, as it pertains to emotionally connecting with another person through identification, compassion, understanding, feeling, and insight.
-This is why the latest literature refers to active listening using the term Empathic Active Listening.
+Within this framework, it comes as no surprise that Empathy is a vital element of this process, as it pertains to emotionally connecting with another person through identification, compassion, understanding, feeling, and insight.
+This is why the latest literature refers to Active Listening using the term Empathic Active Listening.

-Empathic active listening is more about building strong connections and truly grasping what others need, want, and think.
-Delving beyond the surface of spoken words, Empathic Active Listening involves understanding the why and how behind them, allowing us to connect with the other person's emotional experience and extend our empathy.
+Empathic Active Listening is more about building strong connections and truly grasping what others need, want, and think.

+It involves understanding the why and how behind spoken words, allowing us to connect with the other person's emotional experience and extend our Empathy.
 This type of listening doesn't just stop at the obvious or even the implied meaning; it reaches the underlying emotions.

 By engaging in Empathic Active Listening, we establish a safe space where individuals can comfortably express their true selves.
-This foundation paves the way for sincere and open communication between both the speaker and the listener.
+This foundation paves the way for sincere and open Communication between both the speaker and the listener17.

-Empathic active listening is a structured method that includes particular ways of listening and asking questions.
+Empathic Active Listening is a structured method that includes particular ways of listening and asking questions.
 We will explore them in the following chapter.